 At bus stops, it could include seating, lighting, maintenance and service information standards.

-ENFORCEMENT
+BUS LANE ENFORCEMENT

+Review what legislative improvements are required to enforce bus priority measures.
 Put in place the steps needed to allow the use of on-bus enforcement cameras.